Advanced maternal age

-Average age of first childbirth has been increasing, especially in OECD countries, among which the highest average age is 32.6 (South Korea) followed by 32.1 (Ireland and Spain).
+Average age at first childbirth has been increasing, especially in OECD countries, among which the highest average age is 32.6 years (South Korea) followed by 32.1 years (Ireland and Spain).

 In a number of European countries (Spain), the mean age of women at first childbirth has crossed the 30 year threshold.

 This process is not restricted to Europe.
 Asia, Japan and the United States are all seeing average age at first birth on the rise, and increasingly the process is spreading to countries in the developing world such as China, Turkey and Iran.
 In the U.S., the average age of first childbirth was 26.9 in 2018.

-Advanced maternal age is associated with adverse reproductive effects such as increased risk of infertility, and that the children have chromosomal abnormalities.
-The corresponding paternal age effect is less pronounced.